 On East Broadway, concrete "canopy" from 1968 hid the store fronts and contents from shoppers.

 That began to change in 2004 when two owners tore down the portions in front of their buildings.
 The removal allowed one owner to spruce up his building with less obtrusive canvas awnings and another to list his property in the National Register and begin the historic tax credit process.

 Those successes paved the way for the district's Special Business Board to vote in support of removing the canopy.
 A small grant from the National Trust for Historic Preservation helped with the preparation of information packets for building owners.
 Once their support had been gained, a group of property owners paid for the removal of the canopy and the preparation of a National Register nomination.
 By the end of 2006, the canopy was history; the historic buildings were once again visible.
 The Downtown Columbia Historic District was listed in the National Register with 81 contributing buildings and rehabilitation of several buildings was underway.

-Property owners along E. Broadway brought new life to the streetscape by removing the 1968 canopy.
+Property owners along East Broadway brought new life to the streetscape by removing the 1968 canopy.

-Today -- thanks to the efforts of property owners, with assistance from partnerships made possible by the actions of Congress and Missouri's General Assembly -- the streetscape along Columbia's E. Broadway commercial district has been transformed.
+Today – thanks to the efforts of property owners, with assistance from partnerships made possible by the actions of Congress and Missouri's General Assembly – the streetscape along Columbia's East Broadway commercial district has been transformed.

 Similar "can-do" communities are spread across the state.
 Some – including Arrow Rock, Ste.
 Genevieve and St. Louis, which have been named Distinctive Destinations by the National Trust for Historic Preservation – are Certified Local Governments, officially partnering with the state and federal governments to support heritage education and the designation of the buildings important to their communities, often with the assistance of federal grants.